Board of Directors

 Independent and experienced

-Animal Health Australia’s Board comprises seven non-executive part-time directors, independently selected by a selection committee on the basis of complementary skill sets and appointed by AHA’s members for a 4-year term at our Annual General Meeting.
+AHA’s board of directors is independently selected to provide a suitable mix of professional experience and expertise to govern all aspect of the company.
+AHA’s Board comprises seven non-executive, part-time directors, independently selected by a selection committee on the basis of complementary skill sets and appointed by AHA’s members for a four-year term at our Annual General Meeting.

 The Board’s primary role is to set and monitor the implementation of the company’s strategic direction, establishing and monitoring the achievement of goals by management.